This guide will show you how to use Doppler to provide secrets to CircleCI jobs for both single, and multi-environment build or deployments.

 Next, you can drag-and-drop the CircleCI environment to alter its position, e.g. before Staging.

-Now we can bring your existing CircleCI environment variables to your Doppler CircleCI config.
+Let's start by bring over your existing CircleCI environment variables to your Doppler CircleCI config.
 Once all variables have been entered, click Save.

-Create a Doppler Service Token that the Doppler CLI will use to access your secrets by selecting the Access tab, then click the Generate button.
+For each branch, create a Doppler Service Token by selecting the Access tab, then click the Generate button.

-Now in CircleCI go to Project Settings > Environment Variables and add a new variable DOPPLER_TOKEN using the token content copied to the clipboard.
+Now in CircleCI go to Project Settings > Environment Variables and add a new variable for your environment using the token content copied to the clipboard.
+Choose a name like "DOPPLER_TOKEN_PREVIEW", based on the name of your environment.
+We'll use this new variable in the next section.

 There are only two steps required to modify your existing CircleCI config to use Doppler: